 Several bloggers I know and like are in the midst of an interesting policy debate about the government subsidizing people’s decision to have children.
-I’m happy to stand back and watch that one, but I do want to take on my friend Pascal-Emmanuel Gobry’s unqualified enthusiasm for having more [...]
+I’m happy to stand back and watch that one, but I do want to take on my friend Pascal-Emmanuel Gobry’s unqualified enthusiasm for having more people on [...]

 I remember rather vividly the moment that I decided I never wanted to sing another contemporary praise and worship song again.
 Back in the church that my wife and I call home — the church in which we were married, where many of our close friends still fill the pews every Sunday — reading the [...]